 Academic and professional performance grades are earned on the basis of how well you display "mastery" of course objectives.
-Your performance, associated with your individual effort and acquired knowledge and skills will evaluated formatively and summatively by the instructor on the basis of several types of information including:
+Your performance, associated with your individual effort and acquired knowledge and skills will evaluated using formative and summative assessment by the instructor on the basis of several types of information including:

 1. Attendand ce and participation 15%

-xaminations 60%
+xaminations 70%

 (a) Midterm examination

 (b) Final examination

-gnments: 22%

-4. Intermitte ent, on-the-spot quizzes 3%
+3. Case assign gnments: 15%

 100%

-In practical terms, in addition to performance on formal evaluations, your professional development evaluation and academic grade will also be based upon:
+In addition to performance on formal evaluations, your professional development evaluation (PPE) and academic grade will also be based upon: